FLOCK4H/NeoDucky/README.md

 - Plug in the NeoKey Trinkey to USB-A
 - TRINKEYBOOT drive should appear</br></br>
 ![image](https://github.com/FLOCK4H/NeoDucky/assets/161654571/8d8c108c-e0b7-443a-b6a6-ce85e83c83e5)</br>

-</br>In case nothing happens just double press the reset button on the board</br>
+In case nothing happens just double press the reset button on the board</br>
 - Mount the drive (double-click) if it isn't already
 - Drag and drop the 'adafruit-circuitpython-adafruit_neokey_trinkey_m0-en_US-8.2.10.uf2' from NeoDucky folder to the TRINKEYBOOT drive
 - Voila, you should now have a drive named CIRCUITPY so access it